LissaRodrigues/Adaptive-Recommendation-Chatbot-with-RAG-and-Vector-Database/README.md

 - "How to bake a chocolate cake?"

 ## Video Demonstration
-A detailed video walkthrough of the application demonstrating its features and usage can be found [here]().
+A detailed video walkthrough of the application demonstrating its features and usage can be found (https://youtu.be/f_5Q-RQ32uU).

 ## Documentation
 - *Flowise Documentation*: [Flowise Documentation](https://docs.flowiseai.com/)